Jelena Karleuša: 2004–2013: Magija, JK Revolution, Diva and major concerts

 In March 2009, she was a guest on the third season of Big Brother VIP.
 On 15 July, Karleuša released her greatest hits compilation, titled The Diamond Collection.
 Later that year in December, she released the single "Insomnia", which covered a song from the Bollywood movie Rab Ne Bana Di Jodi.
 "Insomnia" became one of the first Serbian music videos to go viral on YouTube.
-Karleuša held her first major solo concert, All About Diva Show, in the Belgrade Arena on 15 May 2010, which attracted 10,000 people.
+Karleuša held her first major solo concert, All About Diva, in the Belgrade Arena on 15 May 2010, to an audience of 10,000 people.
 The All About Diva live album and DVD were released in November 2010.
-During the same year, Karleuša also landed a column in the daily newspaper Kurir, which saw widespread attention for her progressive views, such as those on the LGBT community, but also for her outspoken comments on public figures like Ceca and Dragan Marković.
+The same year, Karleuša also landed a column in the daily newspaper Kurir, which saw widespread attention for her progressive views, such as those on the LGBT community, but also for her outspoken comments on public figures like Ceca and Dragan Marković.

-Her tenth studio album, Diva, was released on 11 June 2012, after it had been postponed several times.
+Her tenth studio album, Diva, was released on 11 June 2012, after being postponed several times.
 It was preceded by three singles: "Insomnia" (2009), "Muškarac koji mrzi žene" (2011) and "Nova religija (Plava Šeherezada)" (2011).
-Diva was sold in 100,000 copies.
-The album was promoted with her second major solo concert, Viva La Diva Show, on 15 June 2013 in Ušće, Belgrade.
+Diva sold 100,000 copies.
+The album was promoted with her second major solo concert, Viva La Diva, on 15 June 2013 in Ušće, Belgrade.
 It began after over an hour of delay due to technical issues regarding video and audio production, which continued throughout the concert.
 Nevertheless, she managed to perform all of the songs.
 According to her management, there were 40,000 people at the concert, while other publications claim that there were 10,000 people.
 Afterwards, Karleuša faced backlash from the media, who described her concert as a failure by comparing it to Ceca's concert in Ušće, which was held later that month.
 Additionally, she cut her ties with RTV Pink and City Records following a disagreement with its owner and CEO, Željko Mitrović.